michaelmonson/zombie/README.md

 ###Code format

-Formating code is good practice.
-In large development teams, have well formated code makes working together easier.
-This section is very open to contribution, and most of the code starndard should be very visable though the boilerplate code.
+Formatting code is good practice.
+In large development teams, have well formatted code makes working together easier.
+This section is very open to contribution, and most of the code standard should be very visible though the boilerplate code.
 These conventions are chosen to match the language, and the node.js community convention.

 Use spaces and not tabs.
 This is an easy change in the settings of Aptana to replace tabs with spaces (2).

-Declare new variables with comma's on the same line.
+Declare new variables with commas on the same line.
 This goes against most node.js convention, but adheres to standard javascript convention.
-This is important to have the comma on the same line for older browser compatability if we are repurposing any code to the client.
+This is important to have the comma on the same line for older browser compatibility if we are repurposing any code to the client.
 For example:

     var util = require('util'),
       express = require('express');

 Curly braces should be inline, eq `exports.myFunc = new function(){`.
-They should not be declared on a seperate line.
+They should not be declared on a separate line.

 In general, everything should conform to JSLint tests where possible.